Skip to content

 What Is CBD?

-CBD, or cannabidiol CBD, is the second most abundant cannabinoid in the cannabis plant.
-Unlike THC, CBD does not produce psychoactive effects — it does not alter perception, does not cause a "high" and does not create dependency.
-Cannabidiol CBD has a favourable safety profile confirmed by the WHO, and it has properties that make it interesting for research and wellness.
+CBD is the second most abundant cannabinoid in the cannabis plant.
+Unlike THC, it does not produce psychoactive effects: it does not alter perception, does not cause a "high" and does not create dependency.
+CBD has a favourable safety profile, confirmed by the WHO in its 2018 Critical Review, and it has properties that have generated steady interest in research and wellness contexts.

-CBD is also found in hemp plants, which are cannabis plants bred to contain less than 0.2% THC.
-Most CBD products on the market are derived from hemp, making them legal in many states and countries.
+CBD is also found in hemp plants, which are cannabis plants bred for low THC content (in the EU under the CAP cap of 0.3% since 2023).
+Most CBD products on the market are derived from industrial hemp.

 CBD vs THC: Chemical Structure and Differences Between Them